mamun2519/CS50/scratch-pogramming/redme.md

 ## what is bit and byte

 A bit is the smallest unit of digital information, while a byte is a larger unit of digital information made up of eight bits.

+### Bits

+A bit is represented as either 0 or 1, and is the most basic unit of information in computing and digital communication.
+Computers process information and send and receive data as bits.

+### Bytes

+A byte can represent a number, a letter, a symbol, or a small amount of data.
+The standard number of bits in a byte is eight, but this can vary depending on the hardware and system.